datencia/blockchain-specimen-traceability/README.md

     ./scripts/install.sh
     ```

-1. Run the test network and create a channel
+1. Create the test network and a channel (from the `test-network` folder)

     ```shell
     cd test-network